avwede/Airgap-AWX-On-K3s/README.md

 ls -l k3s
 ```

-4. Download the k3s install script from https://get.k3s.io and place it in the same folder as the k3s binary
+4. Download the [k3s install script](https://get.k3s.io) and place it in the same folder as the k3s binary
 ```sh
 cp ./install.sh /usr/local/bin
 ```